 - Terms of deposit and/or licensing with Michigan Tech’s Open Access Institutional Repository

-In the case of incapacity of the Principal Investigator, that individual’s data trustee will take custody of the research data until other suitable arrangements are made for alternate custody of the data.
+In the case of incapacity of the Principal Investigator, that individual’s supervisor will take custody of the research data and initiate steps to make other suitable arrangements for alternate custody of the data as necessary.

 In support of this policy, the following procedures are included: